jnowak90/GraVisGUI/README.md

 Starting the comparison will generate a distance matrix of the input graphs.
 Here, the user can select if plots of the PCA or clustering dendrogram should be displayed on the right side.

-Due to computational limits, the total number of input graphs should not exceed 200.
+Due to computational limits, the total number of input graphs should not exceed 200 graphs.
+The computation of the distance matrix usually takes a few seconds up to a few minutes.

 ## Complexity Heatmap
 The complexity of visibility graphs can be displayed in a heatmap with the following code: